Boomerangz/ultime/README.md

 # ULTIME

-## Your 2K18 Ultimate Redis alternative
+## Your 2K18 Ultimate Redis  Golang-powered alternative
 #### *(Not really)*

 ### Install: